There are no results found for your search. Make sure your search is spelled correctly or try another term.

 If you encounter a pop-up window, remember that we never use pop-up windows to request customer account information.

 Keep your passwords in a secure place, and change them regularly.
-We recommend using a different password for each of your online accounts; choose passwords with at least eight characters and include numbers and symbols (like !@#%).
+You should not reuse passwords for different accounts.
+Consider utilizing a secure password manager with auto-generated strong passwords so you don’t need to memorize each one.
+If you don't choose passwords with at least eight characters and include numbers and symbols (like !@#%).
 Remember, Umpqua Bank will never ask for your password.

 Keep your computer’s operating system up to date.
 You can check with your operating system manufacturer for the latest updates here: